Jagadishpediredla/savery-/src/README.md

 ## 6️⃣ Versioning & Changelog

 -   **v2.0.0 (Current)**
+    -   **Static Conversion**: Converted the app to a fully client-side static application.
+All server-side logic, including AI features, has been removed to ensure compatibility with static hosting platforms like Firebase Hosting's free tier.
     -   **Feature Integration**: Re-integrated the Support Analytics dashboard alongside the Finance module into a unified application.
     -   **New Support Page**: Created a dedicated `/support` route to house all support-related charts and statistics.
     -   **Unified Navigation**: Updated the main sidebar and mobile navigation to provide access to both Finance and Support dashboards.